rtCamp/docs.rtcamp.com/rtamazon-s3/index.markdown

 3. You can serve media URL with from **S3 Bucket URL**

-4. You can directly sync uploaded media files to **S3 Bucket** as they are uploaded from media library, blog post or rtmedia plugin.
+4. You can directly copy uploaded media files to **S3 Bucket** as they are uploaded from media library, blog post or rtmedia plugin.

 5. **Save Settings** after changes